.

 11.Deletion of data and return of data carriers

-After completion of the contractual work, the Contractor shall hand over to the Customer or destroy in accordance with data protection requirements all data, documents and processing or utilization results created in connection with the contractual relationship that have come into its possession or to subcontractors.
-Proof of this shall be handed over to the client on request.
+After completion of the contractual work, the Contractor shall, at its discretion, hand over to the Client or destroy in accordance with data protection regulations all data, documents and processing or usage results created in connection with the contractual relationship that have come into its possession and to subcontractors.
+Proof shall be provided to the client upon request.

 12.Liability

 The statutory provisions pursuant to Art.
-82 of the GDPR shall apply to liability within the framework of the GCU.
+82 GDPR apply to liability in the external relationship.

-Appendix 1 - Technical-organizational measures/security concept of Papoo Software & Media GmbH
+Annex 1 - Technical and organizational measures/security concept of Papoo Software & Media GmbH

 1.Ensuring confidentiality

-Measures to implement the requirement of confidentiality include measures for access, access control or access control.
-The technical and organizational measures taken in this context are intended to ensure appropriate security of personal data, including protection against unauthorized or unlawful processing and against accidental loss, destruction or damage.
+Measures to implement the requirement of confidentiality include measures for access, access control and access control.
+The technical and organizational measures taken in this context are intended to ensure adequate security of personal data, including protection against unauthorized or unlawful processing and against accidental loss, destruction or damage.

-Measures implemented by Papoo Software & Media GmbH that prevent access by unauthorized persons to data processing systems:
+Measures implemented by Papoo Software & Media GmbH to prevent unauthorized access to data processing systems:

 - Personal and individual user login when logging into the system

-- Password procedure (specification of password parameters in terms of complexity and update interval)
+- Password procedure (specification of password parameters with regard to complexity and update interval)

-- Automatic locking of clients after a certain period of time without user activity (also password-protected screen saver or automatic pause)
+- Automatic blocking of clients after a certain period of time without user activity (also password-protected screen saver or automatic pause)

 - Electronic documentation of all passwords and encryption of this documentation to protect against unauthorized access